phillcampbell/RubyCA/readme.md

     $ cp ./config.yaml.sample ./config.yaml
     $ nano ./config.yaml

-RubyCA must be started as root on the first run to be able to generate the ca certificates
+RubyCA must be started as root on the first run to be able generate the ca certificates

     $ sudo ./RubyCA